open-mmlab/mmselfsup/docs/GETTING_STARTED.md

 * Parameter-wise optimization parameters.

 You may specify optimization paramters including lr, momentum and weight_decay for a certain group of paramters in the config file with `paramwise_options`. `paramwise_options` is a dict whose key is regular expressions and value is options.
-Options include 6 fields: lr, lr_mult, momentum, momentum_mult, weight_decay, weight_decay_mult.
+Options include 6 fields: lr, lr_mult, momentum, momentum_mult, weight_decay, weight_decay_mult, lars_exclude (only works with LARS optimizer).

 ```python
 # this config sets all normalization layers with weight_decay_mult=0.1,